phelipetls/blog/content/_index.md

 title: "About"
 ---

-Hi, my name is Phelipe, this is a place to share my interests and stuff I do.
+Hi, my name is Phelipe, I'm 24 years old, living in Rio.

-I studied Economics but ended more interested in software development and I aim to work with it professionally someday.
+I studied Economics but ended more interested in software development.
+I got into programming due to Econometrics, which led me to learn R and Python.

-I got into programming due to Econometrics, which first led me to learn R and Python.
+Although I still like statistics very much, I've found myself more interested in computer science side of things.
+Now I wanna break into the industry someday.

-Most of my experience has been with Python, R and VBA for academic and data analysis tasks, but lately I've been learning about web development too.
+I'm interested in web development and data science and I mostly using Python and JavaScript.